nsidc/pmesdr/README.md

 -b box_size: number of pixels that defines measurement response function, as a square box_size X box_size area of the output grid.
 MRF for pixels outside the box_size is defined to be zero.
-Default 80.
+Default 80; the actual value used at run-time is encoded in the CETB output variable attribute `TB:measurement_search_bounding_box_km`.
 See discussion of determining optimal values for this parameter in [Box size parameter](#box-size-parameter) section.

 Outputs: